haxwithaxe/certdeploy/CONTRIBUTING.md

 All code must:
 * Conform to [Google's python style guide] with a few exceptions.
 Look at the existing code for a lead on those changes.
 Bellow are some of them.
    * Always preffer single quotes except around doc-strings or inside single quotes.
    * Use `Arguments:` instead of `Args:` in doc-strings.
    * No trailing commas except in single item tuples.
    * Type hinting must be used unless conforming to an interface that doesn't use it.
       * returning `None`, `self`, or `cls` hints are not needed.
+         * Remember to not include type info in `Arguments:` unless the code isn't type hinted.
+For example:

+               Arguments:
+                  foo: The correct way if using type hinting.

+               Arguments:
+                  foo (int): The correct way if not using type hinting.

 * Pass the pre-commit linting or `tox -e lint` (same thing).
 * Pass the unit tests (`tox -e default`).
-* Pass the docker tests (`tox -e dockerbuild && tox -e dockertest` or `tox -e dockertest nobuild` depending on whether your changes are to the Docker image or the python code respectively).
+* Pass the docker tests (`tox -e dockerbuild && tox -e dockertest`).

 New features must:
 * Include unit tests or integration tests covering both success and failure modes.